M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions - Script adds execute permission to the owner and ther group owner read permission for other users 7-everybody - Scrips adds execute permissions to owner.group owner and other users 8-James_Bond - Script sets permissions; owner none, groups none and other users all
+6-multiple_permissions - Script adds execute permission to the owner and ther group owner read permission for other users 7-everybody - Scrips adds execute permissions to owner.group owner and other users 8-James_Bond - Script sets permissions; owner none, groups none and other users all 9-John_Doe - Scripts that sets the mode of the file